JuliaLavagnini/tm-app/README.md

 The challenges I enconter in this project was all related to the IDLE I used to work because I found much more difficult to work with platform as VS so I used Codeanywhere, it cause a few proplems.

+On MongoDB I create different field to address each category correctly.
+As team is stored on its id form put be easy to cath all users with the same id and only one team name is stored on duplication.
+I also use JavaScript to display the current date.

 **What can be improved?**

 In the future, features as adding files and media would benefit the users to a better workflow.
 Also, when creating tasks the users could specify the project/client would be more efficient.
 Finaly, Team leads having access to its team tasks is good to meet and communication between them.